DarylPinto/hps_decode/README.md

 Check out [docs.rs][docs-url] for more details about the library.

+## Benchmarking

+This library can be benchmarked using [criterion](https://github.com/bheisler/criterion.rs) by running `cargo bench`.
+Reports with the results will be generated at `target/criterion/report/index.html`

 ## .HPS File Layout

 For general purpose, language agnostic information about the `.hps` file format,